Vitor Belfort: Holyfield vs. Belfort

-In early June 2021, Triller announced that Belfort would face YouTuber Michael "The Real Tarzann" Holston in a professional boxing bout on June 19, 2021.
-However, the bout was cancelled due to unknown reasons.
+In early June 2021, Triller announced that Belfort would face YouTuber Michael "The Real Tarzann" Holston in a professional boxing bout on 19 June 2021.
+However, the bout was cancelled for unknown reasons.

-On June 17, 2021, it was reported that Belfort had agreed to an exhibition boxing match with former six-division boxing world champion Oscar De La Hoya in September 2021, which will be promoted by Triller.
-In July, news surfaced that the bout was changed to a professional boxing bout and was set to take place on September 11, 2021.
+On 17 June 2021, it was reported that Belfort had agreed to an exhibition boxing match with former six-division boxing world champion Oscar De La Hoya in September 2021, which will be promoted by Triller.
+In July, news surfaced that the bout was changed to a professional boxing bout and was set to take place on 11 September 2021.

-On September 3, De La Hoya announced that he would not be fighting Belfort due to contracting COVID-19.
+On 3 September, De La Hoya announced that he would not be fighting Belfort due to contracting COVID-19.
 In a message to his fans, he stated that he was fully vaccinated and receiving hospital treatment.
 In turn, it was announced that former heavyweight champion Evander Holyfield will be stepping in to face Belfort and that the event was being moved from California to Florida.
 Belfort won the exhibition match via technical knockout.